patrik999/stream-reasoning-challenge/challenge-description.md

 ## Programm Details

-The first program point will be the keynote of Daniel Jakobsson with the aim of introducing more  use cases and data sources.
-The second program point will be a progress report on the hackaton, which includes the outline of two scenarios and possible tasks that could be solved in it.
-Further, it will outline possible rules for the hackaton and the means for its evaluation/scorings, as well as possible evaluation platforms.
+The first program point will be the keynote of Daniel Jakobsson with the aim of introducing more scenarios and data sources.
+The second program point will be a progress report on the SRC, which includes the outline of two scenarios and possible tasks that could be solved in it.
+Further, we will suggest possible rules for the SRC and the means for its evaluation/scorings, as well as possible evaluation platforms.
+We then will start a hands-on meeting, where we discuss the above topics.
+Of interest will be (a) which scenarios should be used; (b) define the set of task that should be solved; and (c) agree on a framework on how the model challenge should be conducted, which includes also the evaluation platform.

 <!--